Michael Paycer — Cassiopeia constellation astronomy notes

 M103 (NGC 581)Open cluster~8,500 lySmall, triangular; reddish star near center

-Heart Nebula (IC 1805)Emission nebula~7,500 lyLarge H-alpha emission region; spectacular in narrowband
+Heart Nebula (IC 1805)Emission nebula~7,500 lyLarge H-alpha emission region

-Soul Nebula (IC 1848)Emission nebula~6,500 lyCompanion to Heart Nebula; active star-forming region
+Soul Nebula (IC 1848)Emission nebula~6,500 lyCompanion to Heart Nebula

 NGC 457Open cluster~7,900 ly"Owl Cluster" or "ET Cluster"; distinctive shape

-Finding and Observing Cassiopeia
+Finding and observing Cassiopeia

 Cassiopeia is circumpolar for observers north of about 20°N latitude, meaning it never sets.
 From the northern United States and Canada, it is visible every clear night of the year.
-The best approach to finding it: locate the Big Dipper, then draw a line through the two stars at the end of its handle outward past Polaris — Cassiopeia will be on the opposite side of the pole, roughly equidistant.
+The best approach to finding it:

 Quick Reference